Read This First

 Prompt 4: Design a short course that highlights this problem and attempts to persuade individuals to adopt more honest tactics.

-The section turns on Course Description and Target Audience.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Course Description and Target Audience in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Course Description distinct from Target Audience.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Course Description distinct from Target Audience.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Design a short course that highlights this, One rather dishonorable tactic in public, and This tactic seems to be especially.
+Treat One rather dishonorable tactic in public, This tactic seems to be especially, and Cultivate Critical Thinking as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The linguistic pressure is that words do not merely label thoughts; they can steer what counts as a possible thought.

 “Language in the Balance